Set up iOS/iPadOS device enrollment with Apple School Manager

 Distribute devices to users

 You have enabled management and syncing between Apple and Intune, and assigned a profile to let your Apple School devices enroll.
 You can now distribute devices to users.
-When an iOS Apple School Manager device is turned on, it's enrolled for management by Intune.
+When an iOS/iPadOS Apple School Manager device is turned on, it's enrolled for management by Intune.
 Profiles can't be applied to activated devices currently in use until the device is wiped.